In the translation editor, the Grid is the place where you see the source text and type the translation.

 - Tag insertion: Turns on tag insertion mode.
 In this mode, you can place every tag by a single click of the mouse.
 First, you need to place all the tags, and then you can edit the text again.
 You can also press F6 to start this.

 - Copy next tag sequence: Or, press F9.
 Copies the next sequence of inline tags or formatting tags into the target cell.
-A tag sequence is all the tags next to one another, regardless of the type of tags.
+A tag sequence is all the tags next to one another, regardless of their types.
 This command always copies the first tag sequence that is not yet in the target cell.
 If there are paired tags: In the target cell, first select the phrase that you want to enclose in the pair.
 Then press F9. memoQ copies the tag pair, not just one tag sequence.

-- Quick insert tag: Allows you to insert any tag that is allowed by the source document type.
-A menu of tags appears on the right, where you can choose the tag to insert.
+- Quick insert tag : You can insert any tag that is allowed by the source document type.
+A list of tags appears on the right, where you can choose the tag to insert.
 Paired tags are inserted in pairs, not one by one.
 When inserting short inline tags, numbers are not visible on the list.
 You can also press Ctrl+F10.